idptools/metapredict/README.md

 	meta.graph_disorder_uniprot("Q8N6T3", legacy=True)

-### Generating AlphaFold2 Confidnce Score Graphs Using Uniprot ID
+### Generating AlphaFold2 Confidence Score Graphs Using Uniprot ID

 Just like with disorder predictions, you can also get AlphaFold2 pLDDT confidence score graphs using the Uniprot ID.
 This will **only display the pLDDT confidence scores** and not the predicted disorder scores.